Categories

 Let’s see how it goes from here!
 Right now my blood pressure is normal.
 Who knows about next year?

-Wellness clearly is not a destination but a journey.
 And it’s not a straight line either.
 You get there through trying out things, self-observation, seeing what works, engaging professionals as thought partners, applying research to your context, combining things and building on your learnings.

 And accepting that your body and your soul will throw some curveballs at you but you’re becoming amazing at catching.